 With respect to the gravity and frequency of plagiarism, a survey of scientific researchers has produced a ranking of plagiarism types.
 While complete plagiarism represents the most serious offense, paraphrasing is the one that is the most common.
 It is, thus, very important to consider and understand all the various types of plagiarism and how they occur.

-Complete plagiarism is the most severe case of plagiarism where a researcher takes a manuscript or study that someone else created, and submits it under his or her name.
-It is also considered intellectual theft and stealing.
+Complete plagiarism is the most severe form of plagiarism where a researcher takes a manuscript or study that someone else created, and submits it under his or her name.
+It is tantamount to intellectual theft and stealing.

 Finally, data fabrication and falsification are also forms of plagiarism.
 Data fabrication is the making up of data and research findings, while data falsification involves changing or omitting data to give a false impression.
-The consequences of this type of plagiarism can be grave, particularly when it comes to medical research which constitutes evidence for medical decisions.
+The consequences of this type of plagiarism can be grave, particularly when it comes to medical research, because it can adversely affect clinical decisions.

-Direct or verbatim plagiarism occurs when an author copies, the text of another author, word for word, without the use of quotation marks or attribution, thus passing it as his or her own.
-In that way, it is like complete plagiarism, but it refers to sections (rather than all) of someone else’s text.
-This type of plagiarism is considered academically dishonest and it calls for academic disciplinary actions.
+Direct or verbatim plagiarism occurs when an author copies the text of another author, word for word, without the use of quotation marks or attribution, thus passing it as his or her own.
+In that way, it is like complete plagiarism, but it refers to sections (rather than all) of another paper.
+This type of plagiarism is considered dishonest and it calls for academic disciplinary actions.
 It is not as common, but it is a serious infraction of academic rules and ethics.

 Self or Auto Plagiarism

 Auto-plagiarism, also known as self-plagiarism or duplication, happens when an author reuses significant portions of his or her previously published work without attribution.
 Thus, this type of plagiarism is most likely to involve published researchers, rather than university students.
 The severity of this kind of infraction is under debate, depending on the copied content.
 Many academic journals, however, have strict criteria on the percentage of author’s work that is reusable.
-Many journals run the manuscripts through plagiarism software before considering it for review.
+Many journals run manuscripts through a plagiarism-detection software before considering them for review.